-June 4, 1816 – “The Washington” was launched at Wheeling, W.V.
-It was the first stately, double-decker steamboat.
+June 4, 1816 – “The Washington,” the first stately, double-decker steamboat, was launched at Wheeling, W.V.

 June 4, 1825 – During his tour of the United States, the Marquis de Lafayette gave a speech at the Eagle Tavern, Lafayette Square, Buffalo.
 Lafayette followed part of the route of the still-uncompleted Erie Canal from Buffalo across New York.

-June 4, 1862 - Confederate forces slip out of Fort Pillow, Tenn., a key stronghold on the Mississippi River, and Corinth, Miss., clearing the way for the Union capture of Memphis.
+June 4, 1862 - Confederate forces slipped out of Fort Pillow, Tenn., a key stronghold on the Mississippi River, and Corinth, Miss., clearing the way for the Union capture of Memphis on June 6.

 June 4, 1862 – During the Civil War, skirmishes were fought at Woodville and Huntsville, Ala.

-June 4, 1863 - Confederate General Robert E. Lee continued to mobilize his army for an invasion of Pennsylvania.
-Lee sent Richard Ewell's corps toward the Shenandoah Valley.
+June 4, 1863 - Confederate General Robert E. Lee continued to mobilize his army for an invasion of Pennsylvania by sending Richard Ewell's corps out of Fredericksburg toward the Shenandoah Valley.

-June 4, 1868 - Benjamin Faneuil Porter, a doctor and lawyer who lived in Claiborne for about six years, before becoming a state legislator, judge and Mayor of Greenville, died of heart failure in Greenville and was buried at Pioneer Cemetery in Greenville, Ala.
+June 4, 1868 - Benjamin Faneuil Porter, a doctor and lawyer who lived in Claiborne for about six years, before becoming a state legislator, judge and Mayor of Greenville, died of heart failure in Greenville, Ala. and was buried at Pioneer Cemetery in Greenville, Ala.

 June 4, 1887 – Rube Burrow, who would rob a train at Flomaton, Ala. and eventually get gunned down in Linden, Ala., and his gang committed their third train robbery at Mary’s Creek near Benbrook, Texas, robbing the eastbound Texas & Pacific train from El Paso around 7:45 p.m.

-June 4, 1896 – Henry Ford completed the Ford Quadricycle, his first gasoline-powered automobile, and gives it a successful test run in Detroit, Mich.
+June 4, 1896 – Henry Ford completed the Ford Quadricycle, his first gasoline-powered automobile, and gave it a successful test run in Detroit, Mich.

 June 4, 1914 – W.B.
 Coker, who lived north of Evergreen, Ala., plucked Conecuh County’s first cotton bloom.